-It is with regret that the Royal Veterinary College (RVC) has made the decision to cancel all visiting opportunities up to and including 28th February 2021.
+It is with regret that the Royal Veterinary College (RVC) has made the decision to cancel all visiting opportunities until further notice.

 If you have booked onto any events during this time we will be in touch about alternative arrangements as soon as possible.